 M297.
 Seminar: Systems, Dynamics, and Control Topics.
-(2) (Same as Electrical Engineering M248S and Mechanical and Aerospace Engineering M299A.)
+(2) (Same as Electrical Engineering M248S and Mechanical and Aerospace Engineering M298A.)
 Seminar, two hours; outside study, six hours.
 Limited to graduate engineering students.
 Presentations of research topics by leading academic researchers from fields of systems, dynamics, and control.
 Students who work in these fields present their papers and results.
 S/U grading.

 298A-298Z.
 Research Seminars.
 (2 to 4 each) Seminar, to be arranged.
 Requisites for each offering announced in advance by department.
 Lectures, discussions, student presentations, and projects in areas of current interest.
 May be repeated for credit.
-S/U aradina (F.W.Sp)
+S/U grading.
+(F,W,Sp)

 299. Departmental Seminar.
-(2) Seminar, hours.
+(2) Seminar, two hours.
 Limited to graduate chemical engineering students.
-Seminars by leading academic and industrial chemical engineers on development or application of recent technological advances in the discipline.
+Seminars by leading academic and industrial chemical engineers on development or application of recent echnological advances in discipline.
 May be repeated for credit.
 S/U grading.
+(F,W,Sp)

 375. Teaching Apprentice Practicum.
 (1 to 4) Seminar, to be arranged.
 Preparation: apprentice personnel employment as teaching assistant, associate, or fellow.
 Teaching apprenticeship under active guidance and supervision of regular faculty member responsible for curriculum and instruction at UCLA.
 May be repeated for credit.
 S/U grading.
+(F,W,Sp)

 495A.
 Teaching Assistant Training Seminar.
-(2) Seminar, two hours; outside study, four hours; oneday intensive training at beginning of Fall Quarter.
+(2) Seminar, two hours; outside study, four hours; one-day intensive training at beginning of Fall Quarter.
 Limited to graduate chemical engineering students.
 Required of all new teaching assistants.
 Special seminar on communicating chemical engineering principles, concepts, and methods; teaching assistant preparation, organization, and presentation of material, including use of grading, advising, and rapport with students.
 S/U grading.